dp1706/Machine-Learning/README.md

 ### Intro

-   Hy , Dwarka prasad bairwa is here
+   Hy , Dwarka prasad bairwa is here.
+This is my Machine Learning Assignment Repository.
+In these Assignment I have used  python library like `pandas` `numpy` `scipy` `matplotlib` `seaborn` and other